BlackSaltFish/understandinges6/manuscript/05-Destructuring.md

 This function behaves similarly to the previous example, but now, the third argument uses destructuring to pull out the necessary data.
 The parameters outside the destructured parameter are clearly expected, and at the same time, it's clear to someone using `setCookie()` what options are available in terms of extra arguments.
 And of course, if the third argument is required, the values it should contain are crystal clear.
 The destructured parameters also act like regular parameters in that they are set to `undefined` if they are not passed.

-A>Destructured parameters have all of the capabilities of destructuring that you've learned so far in this chapter.
+>Destructured parameters have all of the capabilities of destructuring that you've learned so far in this chapter.
 You can use default values, mix object and array patterns, and use variable names that differ from the properties you're reading from.

 ### Destructured Parameters are Required